 Students testing remotely will need a stable internet connection, a webcam and microphone, and a laptop, desktop or Chromebook in order to test.
 Tablets, phones, and iPads will not work.

 What happens after I take the placement test?

-If you're a current student or if you re-tested, your scores will populate into your student account and you'll work with your Success Advisor to schedule the correct courses based on your scores.
+Approximately 2 business days after completing both surveys, your results will be populated into your student account.
+If you're a new student, you'll receive an email with instructions on completing orientation.
+If you're a current student or if you re-tested, you'll work with your Success Advisor to schedule the correct courses based on your scores.